emawind84/fits-header-editor/README.md

 ## What you can do with this application:

 * Read header fields inside the primary data array of FITS files.
-* Add and modify header fields inside the primary data array of FITS files.
+* Add and remove header fields inside the primary data array of FITS files.

 ### What you can not do with this application: